Are You Sure You Owe That Gratitude?

 If I knew for sure that ignorance about gratitude was the only way to get subscribed for infinite incarnations, I would write a whole book about our "needless gratitude".

 As for the Almighty Dude, we can't argue that, for his own reasons "which we are not to question", he created us in his own image, which most of us ordinary folks never understood as well as those super-smart, super-rich, and super-powerful "god-like" creatures among us on this planet.
 They got the message right, and they don't mind showing off with their heavenly feathers of power and influence, after having mastered that resemblance to god's image.

 Joining the holy book, those chosen few are teaching us to be grateful to our country, among all other demands upon our sense of duty.
 Remember those famous words of John F. Kennedy: "Don't ask what your country can do for you, but what you can do for your country".

 Swell!
 So it's not enough that we are paying taxes through our noses, we should also feel "privileged" and "grateful" to have a country.
 They own the land where you have your home taxing you for using it; and they may even own your life, should they find it necessary to draft you for another idiotic war Vietnam-style.

-Between them and "men of cloth" you get to be called something dignifying like "sheep" and "patriot"---both giving you attributes of someone who can't use their own mind but has to be told what to think, believe, and feel---including gratefulness.
+Between them and "men of cloth" you get to be called something dignifying like "sheep" and "patriot"---both giving you attributes of someone who can't use their own mind but has to be told what to think, believe, and feel, what to live for and die for---including gratefulness.